 In terms of transfer rate, DDR4 is capable of a higher million transfers per second.
 However, MTps isn’t the only specification to consider when purchasing RAM.

 Timings, like Column Access Strobe latency (CL), also play an important part in the overall memory performance.
-CL determines the number of clock cycles it takes for RAM to deliver data requested by the CPU.
+CL determines the number of clock cycles it takes for

 Taking Corsair’s Vengeance DDR3 kits and pitting them against their Vengeance LPX DDR4 kits, there’s a clear difference in performance and speed.